enesyteam/EnesyCAD/README.md

 * Create List of your favourite commands

 ## For Developers
 Are you an Engineer?
 Have you been developed some AutoCAD plugins before?
-If you're intersted in our project, you can joy our team.
+If you're intersted in our project, you can joint our team.

 ## **Making money** with EnesyCAD
 You can write your own commands, then making instruction videos about your commands and upload it to Your Chanel, put  video link in command attribute.